Noxfr69/credit_scoring/README.md

 ### Repo structure:
 - At the base level you will find
-    - Data cleaning notebook
+    - 1 A Data aggregation, cleaning and exploration notebook (from kaggle)
-    - Mlflow pipeline and model building notebook
+    - 2 Mlflow pipeline and model building notebook
-    - A notebook to try the API when it's running localy or on AWS
+    - 3 A notebook to try the API when it's running localy or on AWS
+    - 4 A notebook that explore data drift
     - The test and train data
-    - A notebook that explore data drift

 - In the App folder you will find everything related to the API
     - app.py the flask app